azadbolour/boardgame/scala-server/NOTES.md

   You can't pattern match directly on function parameter.
 Use the above syntax instead.

+- case other or _ if not neded

+- can also pattern match on non-case class if it's companion object has an unapply method to deconstruct an object and get back the constructor arguments

 - https://docs.scala-lang.org/tour/pattern-matching.html - good writeup

 - Good replacement for Scala Source for IO.
 Seems like Source is